 Other Documentation - A faculty member may present for consideration additional information relevant to the performance evaluation process.
 Such documents should be presented prior to completion of the Overall Summary or at the Post-Evaluation Conference.

-After Review and Signature - by the Academic Dean/Supervising Administrator, and the Provost, performance evaluation forms will be submitted to human resources and filed in the limited access portion of the faculty member’s personnel file.
+After Review and Signature - by the Academic Dean/Supervising Administrator, and the Vice President of Academic Affairs, performance evaluation forms will be submitted to human resources and filed in the limited access portion of the faculty member’s personnel file.

-Rating Less Than Satisfactory - For any faculty member who receives an overall rating less than “Satisfactory,” the Academic Dean/Supervising Administrator will identify any deficiencies and provide suggestions, professional development opportunities, or otherwise assist the faculty member with any necessary correction or remediation.
+Rating Less Than Satisfactory - For any faculty member who receives a rating of one (1) Needs Improvement in any area/category,” the Academic Dean/Supervising Administrator will identify any deficiencies and provide suggestions, professional development opportunities, or otherwise assist the faculty member with any necessary correction or remediation in that/those specific areas/categories Should this situation arise, the Academic Dean/Supervising Administrator will complete Form 4 – Performance Improvement Plan to outline the identified areas/categoriesfor improvement, actions to achieve improvement in the identified areas/categories including specific and measurable goals for achievement, and a timeline for achieving the improvement(s) required.

 Written Response - The Administration shall take no action against a faculty member for including a written response to the evaluation, or filing a grievance or complaint of a contract violation in the evaluation process.